 AWS oversized resources

-Oversized resources often are a second reason for AWS cost increase.
+Oversized resources are often a second reason for an increase in AWS costs.
 AWS offers a range of sizes for each instance option, and many companies keep by default the largest size available.
 However, they don’t know what capacity they’ll need in the future.
 A study by ParkMyCloud found that the average utilization of provisioned AWS resources was just 2%, an indication of routine overprovisioning.
-If a company shrinks an instance by one size, they reduce AWS costs by 50%.
+If a company shrinks an instance by one size, it reduces AWS costs by 50%.
 Reducing by two sizes saves them 75% on AWS cloud spend.
 The easiest way to reduce AWS costs quickly and significantly is to reduce spending on unnecessary resources.

 Using our solution, you get a cost optimization process that is simply about reducing cloud costs through a series of optimization techniques such as: